nguyenhailong/nguyenhailong.github.io/about/index.md

   credit: ThanhPhuong
   creditlink: http://www.thanhphuong.com/
 ---
 * I am currently a Product Analytics Manager at Visa compary.
-Previously, he worked as a data scientist at McLaren Applied Technologies and Institute for Infocomm Research (I2R), A*Star, Singapore.
+Previously, I worked as a data scientist at McLaren Applied Technologies and Institute for Infocomm Research (I2R), A*Star, Singapore.

 * I have strong interests in how to apply machine learning into real industries with big data.
-He has successfully worked for several industrial projects with significant funding for large multi-national corporations such as a telcos, consulting firms and energy corporations.
-Moreover, he has published scientific papers in reputed conferences and journals.
-His research interests include time series mining, data stream mining, big data, and condition-based monitoring.
+I have successfully worked for several industrial projects with significant funding for large multi-national corporations such as a telcos, consulting firms and energy corporations.
+Moreover, I have published scientific papers in reputed conferences and journals.
+My research interests include time series mining, data stream mining, big data, and condition-based monitoring.

 ## Domain expertise
-1. Health & Welness
+1. Big Data
 2. Data Stream Mining
 3. Time Series Mining
-4. Condition-Based Maintenance
+4. Health & Welness
-5. Big Data
+5. Condition-Based Maintenance

 ## Links
 1. [My resume](../extras/resume.html)